 As noted above, many green card holders want their citizenship.
 This process is called naturalization and requires filing with USCIS the Form N-400 and all the supporting documents.
 It also requires appearing at the USCIS office for an examination.
 The USCIS officers will ensure the applicant is eligible for citizenship and if approved, the applicant will get sworn in and receive their certificate.
 This can be helpful in speeding along the process for other family members.

 The immigration attorneys at Hammond Law Group, LLC, can start the process now to obtain a family-based visa or adjustment of status case for your relative.
 If your relative is in the U.S. there are two pathways to permanent resident status.
 Which one we use will depend on how your relative entered the U.S. (either after having been inspected or waved through a checkpoint or having crossed unlawfully or remains here after having been ordered deported).
-If your relative is living abroad then our team of immigration lawyers usually recommend consular processing; having the relative file for a visa and attend a consular interview and then enter the U.S. using that visa.
+If your relative is living abroad then a Cleveland immigration lawyer with Hammond Law usually recommend consular processing; having the relative file for a visa and attend a consular interview and then enter the U.S. using that visa.
 We’re here to help figure out the best pathway to unite your family in the U.S. Give us a call and let us do what we do best.